Ivordir/quantette/README.md

 [target features](https://doc.rust-lang.org/reference/conditional-compilation.html#target_feature)
 for a noticeable speed up if your target architecture supports these features.
-If the `threads` cargo feature is enabled, multi-threaded versions of most functions become available for even greater speedup.
+If the `threads` cargo feature is enabled, multi-threaded versions of most functions become available for even greater speed up.

 # Examples